-LB89, introduced by Sen. Dan Hughes of Venango, reduces the period of public notice that a governing body is required to provide before holding a hearing on its proposed budget statement from at least five days to at least four calendar days.
+LB89, introduced by Sen. Dan Hughes of Venango, reduces the period of public notice that a governing body is required to provide before holding a hearing on its proposed budget statement from at least five from at least five Sen. Dan Hughes days to at least four calendar days.